travis-ci/docs-travis-ci-com/user/deployment/catalyze.md

 1. Find your Catalyze git remote:
     1. Make sure your Catalyze environment is [associated](https://resources.catalyze.io/paas/paas-cli-reference/#associate).
-    2. Get the git remote by running `git remote -v` from within the associated repository.
+    2. Get the git remote by running `git remote -v`{: #remote} from within the associated repository.
-       {: #remote}

     3. Edit your `.travis.yml`:

        ```yaml